peterkhe1999/CheatSheet/OSEP/README.md

 Identity              : PROD\offsec
 ```

-Some applications (like Exchange or SharePoint) require seemingly excessive access rights to their associated service accounts.

-The GenericAll access right gives us full control over the TestService1 user => change the password of the account without knowledge of the old password
+The GenericAll access right gives us full control over the TestService1 user.

+Change the password of the account without knowledge of the old password

 ```pwsh
 net user testservice1 h4x /domain
 ```

-Once we reset the password, we can either log in to a computer with the account or create a process in the context of that user to perform a pass-the-ticket attack.
+Once reset the password, either log in to a computer with the account or create a process in the context of that user to perform a pass-the-ticket attack.

+Some applications (like Exchange or SharePoint) require excessive access rights to their associated service accounts.

-We can also abuse the **ForceChangePassword** and **AllExtendedRights** access rights to change the password of a user account in a similar way without supplying the old password.
+Abuse the **ForceChangePassword** and **AllExtendedRights** access rights to change the password of a user account.

-Since everything in Active Directory is an object, these concepts also apply to groups.
+Since everything in AD is an object, these concepts also apply to groups.

-Enumerate all domain groups that our current user has explicit access rights to by piping the output of `Get-DomainGroup` into Get-ObjectAcl and filtering it, in a process similar to the previous user account enumeration:
+Enumerate all domain groups that our current user has explicit access rights to:

 ```pwsh
 Get-DomainGroup | Get-ObjectAcl -ResolveGUIDs | Foreach-Object {$_ | Add-Member -NotePropertyName Identity -NotePropertyValue (ConvertFrom-SID $_.SecurityIdentifier.value) -Force; $_} | Foreach-Object {if ($_.Identity -eq $("$env:UserDomain\$env:Username")) {$_}}